zyanfx/Zyan/README.md

 Plug in custom transport protocols, session manager, authentication provider, and more.
 Build loosely coupled client-server systems using Zyan and MEF.

+### Supports events

+Distributed events are as easy as button_Click in Windows Forms applications.
+Distributed Event-Based Components (EBC) are supported out-of-the-box.

+### Supports duck typing

+Zyan is able to host component that matches an interface, but doesn't implement it.

 ### Unit tested

 Zyan code is extensively covered with unit tests and integrational tests.
 Integrational tests are executed on Windows and Linux using Mono.